KamyHernandez/cardiac-output-model/README.md

 # cardiac-output-model
-This repository aims to model the prediction of cardiac output from acquired data from MIMIC-IV v.2 database.
+This repository aims to model the prediction of cardiac output from acquired data from MIMIC-IV v.2 database, being locally and not remoted accessed,